Hillbilly Elegy: Appalachian literary responses

+Barbara Kingsolver felt a sense of duty to combat Vance's portrayal of Appalachian life and media stereotypes of the region with a story that she felt was more authentic.
+As her reaction, she wrote the Pulitzer Prize-winning Demon Copperhead to be a "great Appalachian novel".
+Kingsolver criticized Hillbilly Elegy as relying on "the same old victim-blaming trope.
+It was like a hero story: 'I got out of here, I went to Yale.
+But those lazy people, you know, just don't have ambitions.
+They don't have brains.
+That's why they're stuck where they are.'"
+Kingsolver said that she resented all parts of Hillbilly Elegy, feeling that Vance was not from Appalachia and did not understand the community.

+Following Hillbilly Elegy, a surge in publishing from marginalized communities in Appalachia began as an effort to counter stereotypes of the region by sharing a wider range of more nuanced stories.
+They were motivated by broadening narratives about Appalachia to counter longstanding national stereotypes about the region, which they attributed both to Hillbilly Elegy's recent popularity and widespread biases.
+Haymarket Books, Hub City Press, West Virginia University Press, and University Press of Kentucky led concerted efforts to publish more diverse writing about the region.
+University Press of Kentucky's Appalachian Futures series explicitly sought to give "voice to Black, Native, Latinx, Asian, Queer, and other nonwhite or ignored identities within the Appalachian region".
+Its first book, Tar Hollow Trans, was published in 2023.

 Relationship to Donald Trump

 A key reason for Hillbilly Elegy's widespread popularity following its publication in 2016 was its role in explaining Donald Trump's rise to the top of the Republican Party.

 In particular, it purportedly explains why white, working-class voters became attracted to Trump as a political leader.
 Vance himself offered commentary on how his book provides perspective on why a voter from the "hillbilly" demographic would support Trump.

 Although he does not mention Trump in the book, Vance openly criticized the then presidential candidate while discussing his memoir in a 2016 interview following the book's release.
 Vance walked these comments back when he joined the 2022 U.S. Senate race in Ohio, and later openly endorsed Trump.
 In July 2024, Vance was picked by Trump to be his running mate on the Republican ticket for the 2024 U.S. presidential election.

 Renewed attention

 After Vance was announced as Trump's running mate in 2024, sales of the book and viewership for the film on Netflix increased dramatically.

-On July 15, 2024, an Internet hoax spread from social network Twitter falsely claiming that Hillbilly Elegy described Vance having sexual intercourse with a couch.
+On July 15, 2024, the day Trump announced Vance as running mate, and 2 days before he accepted it, an Internet hoax spread from social network Twitter falsely claiming that Hillbilly Elegy described Vance having sexual intercourse with a couch.
 Internet memes were generated in response, and the viral hoax's spread was amplified after the Associated Press published and promptly deleted a fact-check of it.